 5 Steps to Getting Started with SharePoint Development

-Here are the steps I took to getting started with SharePoint development:
+Here are the steps I took to get started with SharePoint development:

 - Sign up for Microsoft Virtual Academy and use it